Scott-Foster/RISDM/README.md

 ## RISDM is an R package that provides functionality for estimating, diagnosing, predicting and interpreting Integrated Species Distribution Models.
 These models take data from disparate sources and utilises their best attributes whilst minimising their worst.
-See Foster et al. (in press) for more details about the package.
+See Foster et al. (2024) for more details about the package.

 ## Summary